foundation-model-stack/hf-resource-scanner/README.md

 2. Pytorch hook functions such as `nn.Module` Forward and `optimizer.step` function to measure memory at ideal locations.

 ![Memory breakup](./imgs/memory.png)

+It is important to note that this scanning happens for a single step:
+1. At step start, setup hook functions.
+2. During the step, run the functions to take single point measurements.
+3. At the end of the step, correlate the data and cleaup the hook functions.

 ## Alternatives